Skip to main content

 • Encourage your friends and family to be poll workers

-• Reach out to your neighbors and support a community nonprofit that strengthens your community—volunteer at a food bank, help neighbors who can’t get groceries during the pandemic, or mentor kids who want to explore new fields.
+• Reach out to your neighbors and support a community nonprofit that strengthens your community—volunteer at a food bank, help neighbors who can’t get groceries, or mentor kids who want to explore new fields.

 • Make your neighborhood a friendlier place—reach out to new neighbors, let them know where the local polling place is, and get them involved in the local community.